 More hoodoos are found along the 18-mile Southern Scenic Drive that runs along the length of most of the canyon.
 The youngest hoodoos in the park are found at the aptly-named Fairyland Point, where another hike takes you down into the canyon.

 Bryce Canyon is not a UNESCO site but is a designated National Park.
-It’s located in southern Utah and is a 4-hour and 15-minute drive from Las Vegas to the south or Salt Lake City to the north.
+It’s located in southern Utah and is a 4-hour and 15-minute drive from Las Vegas, Nevada, to the south or Salt Lake City to the north.

 Monument Valley, Utah